Steve Guinan: Playing career

 Steve was born in Birmingham and started his career as a trainee at Nottingham Forest.
 He signed his first professional contract in January 1993 but despite showing great promise, only appeared in seven first team matches, 4 in the Premier League, during a long spell at the City Ground.
 He was loaned out to a succession of clubs with varying degrees of success, he became a favourite at Plymouth Argyle in 1999 when he scored seven goals in eleven league matches.
 He appeared in the famous Jimmy Glass game against Carlisle, in which the goalkeeper scored in the 94th minute to keep Carlisle United in the Football League.

 He scored on his debut for Scunthorpe United but his loan spell reportedly ended with manager Brian Laws relieving him of his tracksuit in the club car park after the player refused to stay on-loan for another month.

-He left Forest and signed for Cambridge United three days after his 24th birthday in December 1999.
-However three months later he left and returned to Plymouth in March 2000.
+He left Forest and signed for Cambridge United three days after his 24th birthday in December 1999 but three months later, he left and returned to Plymouth in March 2000.
 However, by August 2001 he had been frozen out at Home Park by manager Paul Sturrock, despite being contracted to the end of the season.
 Steve ended up training with Exeter but was unable to sign for them due to a transfer embargo, and he signed for Shrewsbury Town in March 2002.

 Guinan joined Hereford United in the summer of 2002 and enjoyed two successful seasons with the Conference side where he was top goalscorer in both seasons.
 In his first season, he became the first Hereford player to score a hat-trick at Edgar Street for six years, in a 4–0 win over Barnet The following season saw him named Player of the Round after hitting a hat-trick in a 6–1 win over Harrow Borough in the FA Cup Fourth Qualifying Round.
 Guinan, a Villa fan, was also invited to make the draw for the Fourth Round alongside Ian Rush.

 Guinan was an integral part of the side that finished one point behind Chester City in a record-breaking season, scoring 29 goals in 41 appearances.
 After Hereford's defeat in the play-offs he was one of several players who signed for Football League clubs, joining Cheltenham Town.